lucylow/Covid_Control/README.md

 TREATMENT

+Pharmaceutical interventions such as treatments and vaccines will take time to develop, so the focus has been on implementing non-pharmaceutical interventions, i.e. NPIs.
+The goal is to ”flatten the curve,” i.e. limit the spread, gain time, and prevent hospitals from being overwhelmed until a vaccine can be developed [14, 15].

 Current clinical management of COVID-19 includes infection prevention and control measures and supportive care, including supplemental oxygen and mechanical ventilatory support when indicated.
 The U.S. Food and Drug Administration (FDA) has approved one drug, remdesivir (Veklury), for the treatment of COVID-19 in certain situations.